Mickuye/Supply-Chain/README.md

 **Monthly Overview Analysis**
 •	Chicago indicates a decline in its revenue by order between January to March, from 123 to 108.
 Conversely, an upward trend for Atlanta from 122 to 134, suggesting stronger customer spending growth.

+  **CHALLENGE 8: Outlier Revenue Days**

+**Business Question:**
+Find individual days with revenue beyond two standard deviations above the location's daily average.
+You are trying to

+**Reason for its significance:**
+Anomalies and demand spikes are highlighted using Outliers.
+Identifying these days allows the business to distinguish between genuine sales, like promotions or erroneous data, which helps refine forecasting.
+In other words, identifies days when a location generated significantly more revenue than usual, to the extent that it falls well above the normal range.

+**SQL Solution:**

+**Fundamental Observations:**
+The results show revenue for each day by location, location's usual average and volatility, a flagged outlier showing if revenue was statistically much higher than normal.
+•	An overview on the 6th of January,2020, indicates an Outlier flag for Seattle, having the revenue of 35,228, surpassing the outlier threshold of 15,151 (the summation of average and 2 * standard deviations).
+Which suggest that Seattle experiences a sharp spike as a result of either a high demand than usual, promotions or otherwise.